Presidential transition of George W. Bush: Official transition

-Bush became President-elect of the United States on December 12.
+Bush became the president-elect of the United States on December 12.
 Gore formally conceded on December 13.
 On December 14, Bush's transition team was given access by the GSA to three floors of workspace (totaling 90,000 square feet) in downtown Washington, D.C. and $5.2 million in presidential transition funds.
 GSA funding had also been allotted to aid the Clinton White House with their role in the transition.
 The Bush effort continued to raise millions in private contributions even after receiving GSA funding.

-The day after the Supreme Court decision, Vice President-elect Cheney held meetings with five politically moderate Republican U.S. Senators, and held meetings with other Republican lawmakers in Washington, D.C.
+The day after the Supreme Court decision, Vice President-elect Cheney held meetings with five politically moderate Republican U.S. senators, and held meetings with other Republican lawmakers in Washington, D.C.

 Bush met with numerous prospective Cabinet nominees throughout the month of December.
 He proceeded quickly, after becoming president-elect, to announce Cabinet selections.
 By December 24, he had already named 6 out of 14 Cabinet secretaries, and was poised to announce more.
 By January 2, the Bush transition had named a designee for every Cabinet position.
 This was only a week later than the date by which Clinton had announced a full Cabinet in the previous presidential transition.
 Bush had announced all of his Cabinet picks over a three-week period, compared to the eight to ten weeks over which these had been rolled out during the previous four presidential transitions.

 On December 18, incoming First Lady Laura Bush met with Clinton's wife Hillary in the White House for tea and a tour of the residence.

 On December 19, Bush met in the White House with Clinton.
 That same day, Bush also met at Number One Observatory Circle with Gore, who was not just his defeated opponent, but was also the outgoing vice president.

 Bush pledged that he would establish an "office of faith-based action" in his administration to search for ways that religious groups would be able to give such services as drug treatment and welfare-to-work programs that had been traditionally provided by the federal government.
 On December 20, Bush held a meeting in Austin, Texas with roughly 20 religious leaders from around the country, to discuss his plan for "faith-based" solutions to social issues.
 A third of the religious leaders were black.
 The number of black religious leaders included in this meeting was viewed to be part of an effort for Bush to reach out to black people, after the Bush–Cheney ticket was reported to have received the lowest share of the black vote by a Republican ticket since the share president Ronald Reagan and his vice president George H. W. Bush (Bush's father) had received when they won reelection in 1984.